krasserm/super-resolution/README.md

 ## Introduction

 You can find an introduction to single-image super-resolution in [this article](article.ipynb).
+It also demonstrates how EDSR and WDSR models can be fine-tuned with SRGAN (see also [this section](#srgan-for-fine-tuning-edsr-and-wdsr-models)).

 ## Getting started